Spain Announces Final Golden Visa Deadline After the Official Closure

 Eligible Dependents

-• Spouse of the main applicant
+• Spouse/partner of the main applicant

 • Children (biological or adopted) under 18 years of age, or adult dependent children, subject to proof of dependence